The ‘art’ of retouching a picture whether it be for commercial work or personal images is the essence of todays digital photography.

 04. Lessen the tree trunk and move it away from the cow’s face grazing

-05. Add more detail and slightly darken the main cow to what you see in real life rather than the over exposed sunlight cow
+05. Add more detail and slightly darken the main cow to replicate what you see in real life rather than the over exposed sunlight cow

 06. Lighten and pull out the thicket to give more detail on the left hand side edge of the image